Business RadioX ®

 BRX-Banner

-Stone Payton: And we are back.
-Stone Payton and Lee Kantor here with you for BRX Pro Tips.
-Lee, let’s talk a little bit about the value of practicing sales calls.
+Stone Payton: And we are back with BRX Pro Tips.
+Lee Kantor and Stone Payton here with you.
+Lee, let’s talk a little bit about the actual value of being the voice of business.

 Houston Business Radio